Documented. Systemic. Undeniable.

 This Is a Civil Rights Crisis

 Access to justice is a civil right.
-When the legal system can be weaponized against the people it was built to protect — by those with more money and more attorneys — that right is hollow.
+When the legal system can be turned against the people it was built to protect — by those with more money, more attorneys, and more access — that right becomes hollow.

 04